ludoBcg/RT_lite/README.md

 ## 5. COMPILATION

 RT_lite is provided as a ready-to-build folder with a CMakeList.
+Make sure that the path to dependencies points towards the *libs* folder.

 The only requirement are:
 * C++ compiler